Timings : 4:00 AM - 10:00 PM

 Entry Fee : No entry fee

 These holy rats are known as kabbas, and people from all over the world travel great distances to come and visit the temple to pay their respects to these rats.
-This is why the temple is also popularly called the 'Temple of Rats'.
-This Hindu temple is 600 years old and is located in a small town of Deshnok, which is 30 kilometres to the south of Bikaner, Rajasthan in India.
 Numerous tales and legends are associated with the temple and the rats that live here, but no one knows the exact history of this unique shrine.
+A return trip from Bikaner cost around INR 600 by autorickshaw and INR 800 by cab.

 The Karni Mata Temple is also noteworthy for its architecture that has been influenced by the Mughal style of construction.
 The beautiful temple is adorned with a fantastic marble facade and marble carvings that further add to the charm of this place.
 While the entire concept of this temple may seem as gross or weird to some, it is a unique experience altogether and is something you should not miss out.